vacp2p/mix/README.md

 - **Random Path Selection**: Routes messages through randomly selected mix nodes.
 - **Pluggable Components**: Allows for customizable spam protection, peer discovery, and incentivization mechanisms.

+## Features in developement

+- **metadata and logging**: Allows data to be piggy-backed on top of a sphinx packet in plain-text for development purposes.
+Activate with `-d:metadata`

 ## Installation

 1. **Clone the repository**